Key Takeaways

 - Speed: GrainODM delivers a full impurity report in 3 seconds - making the process 600× faster than manual methods.

-- Accuracy: With 99.8% detection accuracy, the AI identifies ergot bodies and fragments that pass a visual triage, ensuring every load meets current and future regulatory standards.
+- Accuracy: With 99.8% detection accuracy, the AI identifies ergot bodies and fragments that manual inspection consistently misses, ensuring every load meets current and future regulatory standards.
 This accuracy has been independently validated — see AI vs. 5 lab technicians across 600+ wheat tests.

 - Traceability: Every test produces a digital, time-stamped report that eliminates grading disputes and provides contract-proof documentation for both elevators and producers.